Climate / Environment

 On June 14, 2017, a federal judge ruled that the US Army Corps of Engineers did not adequately consider the possible impacts of an oil spill where the pipeline passes under the Missouri River.
 The judge said the army must redo its environmental analysis in certain sections of the pipeline and may have to halt operations (it has started shipping oil) in the meantime.

 Vulnerabilities in GOP Strategy

-With respect to energy and environmental policy, vulnerabilities are largely twofold.
-First, economically and financially speaking, fossil fuels are poor long-term investments.
-Despite falling coal and gas prices, renewable energy sources will comprise 60% of global installed capacity by 2040.
-China, too, will lead investment in these sources—and will ultimately reap massive returns from the global energy-sector transition that's currently underway.
-If the Trump administration fails to capitalize on this transition, they will be left responsible for stranded assets and a smaller market share of the global energy sector.
+In terms of energy and environmental policy, there are two main weaknesses.
+First, fossil fuels can be seen as poor long-term investments.
+Despite falling coal and gas prices, renewable energy sources will make up 60% of global installed capacity by 2040.
+China will lead investment in these sources and will ultimately get large returns, as the world shifts to these sources.
+If the Trump administration fails to react to this transition, the U.S. will end up with a smaller market share of the global energy sector.

-Second, popular (and, obviously, scientific) opinion supports climate action, decarbonization, and investment in clean energy: almost 70% of registered voters say the United States should participate in the Paris Agreement, and two-thirds think the country should reduce its emissions, regardless of other countries' actions.
-There is majority Republican, Independent, and Democratic support for a carbon tax, in which revenues are reinvested to fund research programs in renewable energy.
+Second, opinion favors climate action and investment in clean energy, among both scientists and the general public.
+Almost 70% of registered voters say the United States should participate in the Paris Agreement.
+Two-thirds think the country should cut its emissions, no matter what other countries do.
+There is majority support among Republicans, Independents, and Democrats for a carbon tax with revenues reinvested to fund renewable energy research.
 Seven in ten registered voters support the core policies of the Clean Power Plan.
-Betraying numbers like these embodies huge democratic irresponsibility.